krhoyt/Kaazing/chat/README.md

 Android
 ===

-Work in progress.
-Furthest along of native mobile examples, but not quite done.
+An Android Java application which participates on the same topic as the Java and Web versions of the application.
+This allows all three platforms to participate in a chat.
+Much of the logic for the Android version is borrowed from the Java Swing version, but there is no concise library wrapper.

 Swift
 ===

-Start of the user interface.
+User interface completed.
 Connectivity not yet implemented.